 Today, modern agricultural aircraft are highly specialized, sole purpose aircraft that use Global Positioning Satellite (GPS) software to make precision applications.
-Sophisticated dispersal systems monitoring flow rates for optimum dispersal and calibration software that assures the correct amount of todays highly selective agricultural chemicals are applied.
-Beneficial bugs have also been dispersed and agricultural (Ag) pilots routinely make applications on organic crops.
+Sophisticated dispersal systems monitoring flow rates for optimum dispersal and calibration software that assures the correct amount of today,s highly selective agricultural chemicals are applied.
+Beneficial bugs have also been dispersed and agriculture (Ag) pilots routinely make applications on organic crops.
 Without the efficient and timely use of modern crop protection products, it is estimated that over 50% of our agricultural commodities would be lost to pest infestation.
 Ag pilots also make mosquito applications to reduce populations that can transmit West Nile or Zika virus.

-Modern Ag pilots are highly trained professionals.
+Modern community supported agriculture Ag pilots are highly trained professionals.
 Pilots are licensed by the Federal Aviation Administration (FAA) and the California Department of Pesticide Regulation (CDPR) and must register annually with the ag commissioner in each county that they plan to work in.
 Pilots are required to earn continuing education every two years to maintain their CDPR licenses.
 Just over 400 pilots are licensed through CDPR.

 The average ag pilot has over 20 years of ag flying time.
 Many of the pilots in California have significantly more experience.